mchmarny/vimp/cloud/gcp/README.md

 # vimp on GCP

-You can `vimp` to aggregate all exposure data for images pushed into Artifact Registry and Container Registry in BigQuery.
+Aggregate all exposure data for images pushed into Artifact Registry and Container Registry in BigQuery using `vimp`.

 ## Setup

+Start by [forking the `vimp` repo](https://github.com/mchmarny/vimp/fork) so that you can make changes.

-Make sure there are existing GitHub connections in Google Cloud Build:
+Next, make sure there are existing GitHub connections in Google Cloud Build:

+> If not, this step will need to be created in UI.

 ```shell
 gcloud alpha builds connections list --region $REGION
 ```

-If not, this step will need to be created in UI.

-## Configuration

-Start by [forking the `vimp` repo](https://github.com/mchmarny/vimp/fork) so that you can make changes.

 When done, export the following environment variables with your own values: